Some courses displayed may not be offered every year.

 A continuation of the material in EEMB 103A, with increased emphasis on the composition and distribution of plant communities throughout California.
 Two field trips, three to four days each, are required in addition to the regularly scheduled laboratories.

-Prerequisite: EEMB 2; Completion of all listed prerequisites with a grade of C- or better.
+Prerequisite: MCDB 1A, MCDB 1B, EEMB 2 and EEMB 3.
+Completion of all listed prerequisites with a grade of C- or better.

 The evolution, systematics, biogeography, and ecology of fishes.